active-interest/seo-ultimate/readme.txt

 	* Reset all settings back to "factory defaults" if something goes wrong.

 * **Additional features**
+	* Import post meta from All in One SEO Pack
 	* Supports [WordPress plugin translation](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/).
 POT file is included in the zip file.
 	* SEO Ultimate documentation is seamlessly integrated into the contextual help system of WordPress 2.7+ and is accessible via the dropdowns in the upper-right-hand corner of the admin screen.
 In-depth info, explanations, and FAQ are just a click away.
 	* Unlike certain other SEO plugins, SEO Ultimate sports a clean, simple, aesthetically-pleasing interface, with no ads or donation nags.